-What Stress Is...
+What stress Is...
 Definitions

 There have been many different definitions of what stress is, whether used by psychologists, medics, management consultants or others.
 There seems to have been something approaching open warfare between competing definitions: Views have been passionately held and aggressively defended.